-$$I(v{i}, v{j})(k) = \begin{cases} v{i}(k), & v{i}(k) = v{j}(k), \\ \text{Any}, & v{i}(k) \neq v{j}(k). \end{cases}$$ (5)
+$$I(v_i, v_j)(k) = \begin{cases} v_i(k), & v_i(k) = v_j(k), \\ \text{Any}, & v_i(k) \neq v_j(k). \end{cases}$$ (5)

-For every two bursts $B^a$ and $B^b$ , we obtain one longest common subsequence $L(n_a, n_b)$ as an SP.
+For every two bursts B^a and B^b , we obtain one longest common subsequence $L(n_a, n_b)$ as an SP.

 4) Sequence Profile Selection: For some IoT devices, such as smart plugs, there are usually fewer than 10 different SPs.
 For other devices, there may be hundreds of different SPs.
 If all the SPs are used as features, though not impossible, huge computation overhead would be introduced in both training and detection.
 Fortunately, according to measurement in Sec.
 IV, only a few informative SPs are needed to characterize an IoT device.
 Therefore, we only select informative SPs as features.
-At first glance, term frequency-inverse document frequency (TF-IDF), commonly used in NLP [13], can be a candidate selection method.
+At first glance, term frequency-inverse document frequency (TF-IDF), commonly used in NLP [8], can be a candidate selection method.
 However, TF-IDF is not suitable for our problem because SPs with high TF-IDF may be scarce in IoT traffic and cannot be used to estimate the number of IoT devices.
 The scarcity of SPs will also enlarge the detection time window.
 As an alternative method, we define the importance of an SP by combining its temporal frequency and spatial generalizability, i.e., frequency of occurrences in all SPs derived from every two bursts and the number of its elements with a value of "Any".
-Compared with TF-IDF, our importance-based method focuses on frequent common sequences, avoiding the scarcity of SPs and supporting a small detection time window.
-Formally, we define the importance as where S is an SP, N(S) is the frequency of occurrences of S, $v^j$ is the jth element of S, $v^j_i$ is the ith element of $v^j$ , and $\delta(x)$ is an indication function
+Formally, we define the importance as where S is an SP, N(S) is the frequency of occurrences of S, v^j is the jth element of S, v^j_i is the ith element of v^j , and $\delta(x)$ is an indication function